Pre-sessional English courses

 Where is the PSE Course?

-PSE’s building (Elm Bank) is near Coventry University’s Technology Park.
+If you are studying on the Coventry campus, the PSE building (Elm Bank) is near Coventry University’s Technology Park.
 At busy times PSE classes may be held in Faculty buildings on the main Coventry University campus.
 Elm Bank has space for self-study and there is a café in the nearby Technology Park.
-The main campus is a short walk away (10 minutes) where you can find the Library, Student Union and sports centre.
+The main campus is a short walk away (10 minutes) where you can find the Library, Students' Union and sports centre.

 Where can I find more information?